 Randall Lauer, Trustee.
 Mr. Lauer is the Head of Institutional Sales and Business Development at Academy Securities, Inc. Prior to joining Academy Securities, Inc. in 2022,Mr. Lauer was formerly a Managing Directorat Citigroup, where he served from August 1988 until May 2021.
-During that time, Mr. Lauer held numerous leadership roles across all of Institutional Sales and Trading, including Head of Institutional Markets Sales for the Midwest Region from 2012 to 2021 and Head of Securitized Product Sales for North America from 2018 tc2019.
+During that time, Mr. Lauer held numerous leadership roles across all of Institutional Sales and Trading, including Head of Institutional Markets Sales for the Midwest Region from 2012 to 2021 and Head of Securitized Product Sales for North America from 2018 td2019.
 Mr. Lauer has extensive experience with a wide range of fixed income and equity products, including structured credit and all securitized markets.
 Prior to joining Citigroup, Mr. Lauer was an officer in the United States Marine Corps, where he held leadership billets ranging from platoon commander to company commander and served overseas deployments in Okinawa, Japan, the Republic of South Korea, the Philippine Islands, and Thailand.
 Mr. Lauer currently serves as a Trustee for Lake Forest College and St. Johns Northwestern Academies.
 Mr. Lauer holds a BA from Lake Forest College and an MBA from the Kellogg School at Northwestern University.
 Mr. Lauer joined the board of the Company in August 2021.

 Robin Melvin, Trustee.
 Ms. Melvin served as the head of the Boisi Family Office and Director of the Boisi Family Foundation from 1994 to 2012.
 In this capacity, Ms. Melvin acted as the primary interface with all investment managers, legal advisors and other service providers to the family and managed the privatefoundation's philanthropic efforts, which focused on support for organizations serving the needs of youth from disadvantaged circumstances.
 From 1992 to 2005, Ms. Melvin helped to build and held various leadership positions with MENTOR, a national non-profit youth mentoring advocacy organization.
 Prior to that Ms. Melvin was an investment banker at Goldman, Sachs & Co.
 Ms. Melvin is a Board Member of the Bank of New York Mellon Family of Funds, where she is Chairman of the Compensation Committee, Chairman of the Nominating Committee and serves on the Audit Committee for four of the five fund clusters.
-She is also a member of the Governance Committee for the fund complex.
-Ms. Melvin also currently serves on the board of JDRF Illinois and as a Trustee and Vice Chair of the Board for the Westover School.
+She is also a member of the Governance Committee for the Board for the Westover School.
 Ms. Melvin holds an AB from HarvardCollege and an MBA from Harvard Business School.
 Ms. Melvin joined the board of the Company in August 2021.